secretstartups/handbook/product/product-analysis/index.html.md

   * If the issue is for an experiment analysis, use the [experiment issue template](https://gitlab.com/gitlab-data/analytics/-/blob/master/.gitlab/issue_templates/experiment_template.md).
 1. All data issues with `product analysis` labels will appear on a [product analysis board](https://gitlab.com/gitlab-data/analytics/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=product%20analytics).
 1. In the issue, please explain the urgency/criticality of the requests and provide as much context as possible.
-1. The Director of Product Growth will help prioritize the work based on importance/capacity and work closely with the Chief Product Officer and VP, Product Management on trade-offs if needed
+1. The Manager, Product Data Analysis will help prioritize the work based on importance/capacity and work closely with the Director of Product Growth, Chief Product Officer and VP, Product Management on trade-offs if needed.

 ### Issue Prioritization Process (To be completed by the Product Analysis team)

 1. The product analysis group works on a 2-week milestone cadence
+  * You can see our current milestone [here](https://gitlab.com/gitlab-data/analytics/-/boards/2329061?scope=all&label_name[]=product%20analysis&milestone_title=%23started).
 1. Prioritization to be set during the planning meeting the week before the start of the new milestone
 1. Prioritization labels will be added to reflect the issue's impact and urgency
 1. Issue will be assigned an estimated projected time commitment